SolTipBreakout/bots-server/README.md

 SolTip is a cross-platform Solana tipping application that enables users to send SOL and tokens to others via Twitter, Telegram, and Discord.

+## ⚠️ Security Disclaimer

+**WARNING: This code has NOT been professionally audited and is not recommended for production use without a thorough security review.**

+- This codebase handles private keys and cryptocurrency transactions
+- The implementation has not undergone professional security auditing
+- There may be vulnerabilities or security issues that could lead to loss of funds
+- Use at your own risk and only with test accounts and small amounts
+- We strongly recommend a comprehensive security audit before any production deployment

 ## Features

 - Send SOL and other Solana tokens to users across different platforms